Russian indigenous rights group speaks out against ban | DW | 08.11.2019

-An indigenous rights group, which advocates for the 270,000 indigenous peoples in the Russian Federation was banned this week.
-But the group has hit back against the Russian government.
+An indigenous rights group that advocates for the 270,000 indigenous peoples in the Russian Federation was banned this week.
+The group has hit back against the Russian government.

 Indigenous rights advocates spoke out on Thursday against Russia's decision to ban an indigenous rights group from operating in the country.